LavieLavinia/Instacart-Phyton/README.md

 Opensource data of Instacart Online Grocery Shopping for this analysis could be accessed from [here](https://www.kaggle.com/datasets/psparks/instacart-market-basket-analysis)

 ## Tools
-The project used following phyton libraries:
+The project used following python libraries:
 - Pandas
 - Numpy
 - Seaborn